anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

-Real-world data is rarely clean.
 I used Python (Pandas) in a Jupyter Notebook to systematically clean and standardize the dataset before performing any analysis.

 Here is exactly what I did step-by-step:

-Standardized Column Names: I converted all column headers to lowercase and replaced spaces with underscores (e.g., Campaign Name became campaign_name) to make querying easier later.
+## Standardized Column Names:

+ I converted all column headers to lowercase and replaced spaces with underscores (e.g., Campaign Name became campaign_name) to make querying easier later.

-Removed Duplicates & Spaces: I stripped extra, hidden spaces from text columns and deleted duplicate rows to ensure accurate counting.
+## Removed Duplicates & Spaces:

+ I stripped extra, hidden spaces from text columns and deleted duplicate rows to ensure accurate counting.

-Handled Missing Values: * For text columns (like channel and region), I filled empty spaces with the "mode" (the most frequent value).
+## Handled Missing Values:

+ * For text columns (like channel and region),

+I filled empty spaces with the "mode" (the most frequent value).

-For number columns (like leads_generated and conversions), I filled empty spaces with the "median" to avoid skewing the averages.
+For number columns (like leads_generated and conversions),

+I filled empty spaces with the "median" to avoid skewing the averages.

-Fixed Data Formats: * I cleaned the budget_usd column by removing string characters like $, USD, and commas, then converted it into proper numbers.
+## Fixed Data Formats:

+* I cleaned the budget_usd column by removing string characters like $, USD, and commas, then converted it into proper numbers.

 I cleaned the roi_percent column by removing the % symbol so I could perform math on it.